Go Back Up

 • Losing coverage through a family member

-We'll cover each of these in more detail below.
+We'll cover these loss of coverage events in more detail below.

 Losing job-based coverage